Segal K-theory factors through Waldhausen categories: Introduction

 \subsection{Acknowledgments}

-The authors would like to thank Teena Gerhardt, Mona Merling, Shaul Ragimov, Chase Vogeli, and Lucas Williams for helpful conversations, as well as Liam Keenan, Maximilien P\'eroux, and Maru Sarazola for feedback on early drafts of the paper.
+The authors thank Teena Gerhardt, Mona Merling, Shaul Ragimov, Chase Vogeli, and Lucas Williams for helpful conversations, as well as Liam Keenan, Maximilien P\'eroux, and Maru Sarazola for feedback on early drafts of the paper.
+Additionally, the authors are very grateful to George Raptis, Melissa Wei, and Donald Yau for insightful observations which contributed to our understanding of the category $\Gamma(\cat C)$ as a Grothendieck construction.The authors would also like to thank anonymous referee for their comments which greatly improved the paper.

 The first author was partially supported by NSF grant DGE-1845298, and the second author was supported by NSF grant DMS-2135960.
 The authors would also like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme ``Equivariant homotopy theory in context" where some work on this paper was undertaken.
 This work was supported by EPSRC grant no EP/Z000580/1.